nkashyap14/Zettelkasen/Zettelkasten/Synchronous Replication.md

 - Advantage is that the follower is guaranteed to have an up-to-date copy of the data that is [[consistent]] with the leader
 - Disadvantage is if follower doesn't respond, the write can't be processed and the leader must block all writes and wait for the replica to be online
 	- Makes it impractical for all followers to be synchronous as any one node could cause the whole system to grind to a faull
-	- In practice synchronous replication usually means one of the follolwers is synchronous and the rest asynchronous
+	- In practice synchronous replication usually means one of the followers is synchronous and the rest asynchronous
 		- called [[semi-synchronous]]

 ---